verisianHQ/core-contributor/README.md

         - There you go!
 You should now see schema validation in yaml files.
 If you don't see this behaviour after a few seconds, try restarting VSCode

 11) Install the XLSX Editor plugin: \
-        - In the VS Code file explorer, locate the `.vsix` file in the root directory of this repository. \
+        - In the VS Code file explorer, locate the `.vsix` file in the root directory of this repository \
-        - Right-click the file and select "Install Extension VSIX".
+        - Right-click the file and select "Install Extension VSIX"

 # Rule and Test Data Editing Process